Pure-D/code-d-api/README.md

 This API provides:

-- support for registering custom snippets depending on installed APIs
+- support for registering custom snippets depending on installed DUB dependencies

 ## Usage